We love Instant Pot Pulled Pork because you get the most perfectly tender pulled pork in half the amount of time!

 Reheat: reheat in the microwave on high or pan fry on the stovetop.

-- First, (if you haven’t already) mix together all of the dry rub spices in a bowl using a fork to get rid of any lumps!
+- First, (if you haven't already) mix together all of the ingredients for the spice rub in a bowl using a fork to get rid of any lumps!
 You only need 1/4 cup of this rub, so you can save the rest for later.

 - Next, rub the spice mixture all over your pork roast with your hands.
 Be sure that every inch of the roast is covered.
 Set aside.